 As a member of the House of Lords since 2001, her particular interests are public services and, as a former Minister for Women, equality issues.
 Sally worked for Tony Blair from 1995 and then in No10 Downing Street as Director of Government Relations until May 2005.
 Sally started her career as a secondary school teacher.

 Jo Owen is one of the founders of Teach First, as well as Teaching Leaders and Future Leaders.
 He has also founded Start Up, which gets offenders to start their own businesses on release from prison.
 He is the author of ten management books, including How to Lead and Tribal Business School.
 He has built a business in Japan, started a bank and was a partner at Accenture.

 Sue Williamson is Strategic Director of Leadership and Innovation at the Specialist Schools and Academies Trust (SSAT).
 She joined the Trust in April 2002 and has played a leading role in its development and expansion.

 Sue has worked with headteachers to design and develop the Leadership and Innovation Academy.
 She created the concept of iNet and is also responsible for the work of SSAT Abu Dhabi.

-Prior to joining the Trust, Sue was Headteacher at Monks’ Dyke Technology College for eight years.
+Prior to joining The Future Leaders Trust, Sue was Headteacher at Monks’ Dyke Technology College for eight years.
 Under her leadership the College’s GCSE results went from 15% A-C to 56%.
 Sue also has an honorary doctorate from the University of Wolverhampton.